Perceptual Generative Autoencoders: Conclusion

 \section{Conclusion}

 We proposed a framework, PGA, for training autoencoder-based generative models, with non-adversarial losses and unrestricted neural network architectures.
 By matching target distributions in the latent space, PGAs trained with maximum likelihood generalize the idea of reversible generative models to unrestricted neural network architectures and arbitrary latent dimensionalities.
-In addition, it improves the performance of VAEs when combined together.
-Under the PGA framework, we further show that maximum likelihood and VAEs can be unified into a single approach.
+In addition, it improves the performance of VAE when combined together.
+Under the PGA framework, we further show that maximum likelihood and VAE can be unified into a single approach.

-In principle, PGAs can be combined with any method that can train the perceptual generative model.
-While we have only considered non-adversarial approaches, an interesting future work would be to combine PGAs with an adversarial discriminator trained on latent representations.
+In principle, the PGA framework can be combined with any method that can train the perceptual generative model.
+While we have only considered non-adversarial approaches, an interesting future work would be to combine it with an adversarial discriminator trained on latent representations.
 Moreover, the compatibility issue with batch normalization deserves further investigation.